ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - Error code: `malformed` (The request could not be parsed).

-Clients SHOULD treat 500 and 503 HTTP status code responses as transient failures and MAY retry the same request without modification at a later date.
+Clients MUST treat 500 and 503 HTTP status code responses as transient failures and MAY retry the same request without modification at a later date.
 Note that in the case of a 503 response, the Transparency Service MAY include a `Retry-After` header field per {{RFC7231}} in order to request a minimum time for the client to wait before retrying the request.
 In the absence of this header field, this document does not specify a minimum.